 Summary: in this tutorial, you will learn how to use the SQL REPLACE

-function to search and replace all occurrences of a substring with another substring in a given string.
+function to replace all occurrences of a substring within a string with another substring.

-that allows you to replace all occurrences of a substring in a string with a new substring.
+function to replace all occurrences of a substring within a string with a new substring.

 function: